 In Brief

 - Strategic partnerships, including mergers and acquisitions, offer struggling institutions the opportunity to preserve their missions, protect their assets, and sustain the well-being of their communities.
+They also present a strategic imperative for financially stable institutions to proactively secure new programs, students, and mission-oriented assets while safeguarding the communities most affected by these disruptions.

 - Now is the time to build a partnerships marketplace that connects financially challenged and financially solvent institutions to promote institutional resilience and shape the future of higher education.